-The Board is assisted in its governance by the operation of a number of committees, three of which, the Audit Committee, the Board Risk Committee and the Investment Committee, have roles in the development and monitoring of the Company's internal control and risk management systems.
-The Audit Committee and the Board Risk Committee are chaired by Independent Non-Executive Directors.
+The Board is assisted in its governance by the operation of a number of committees, four of which, the Audit Committee, the Board Risk Committee the Investment Committee, and the Nomination and Remuneration Committee, have roles in the development and monitoring of the Company's internal control and risk management systems.
+The Audit Committee, Board Risk Committee, and the Nomination and Remuneration Committee are chaired by Independent Non-Executive Directors.
 The Investment Committee is chaired by the Chief Executive Officer, and in addition to the above, provides independent and objective oversight of the investments of the Company and policyholders.

 Information on the main financial risks and uncertainties that the Company faces and how these are managed is outlined in Note 2 to the financial statements.
-In addition to financial risks, Darta is exposed to outsourcing risk and cyber risk due to the nature of its operations.
+In addition to financial risks, the Company is exposed to outsourcing risk and cyber risk due to the nature of its operations.